Fabulous food, drink and stuff to do near London King’s Cross Station

 A short stroll: Enjoy a coffee served from the back of a little red van imported from Italy.
 At Bean & Gone have your fill of lattes, cappuccinos and their ilk served by Maddi, who was trained at the prestigious Monmouth Coffee.
 She parks her little Piaggio Ape between King’s Cross and St Pancras.

 Can a train station be foodie?
 London King’s Cross has a pretty good go.

-Fast food: We love Coffee Dogs for its blend of 2 totally awesome things – coffee and hot dogs.
+Fast food: We love Coffee Dogs for its blend of 2 things – coffee and hot dogs.
 They shouldn’t go together (but they do).
 Fill your belly with a pure-breed hot dog lathered with onions and mustard.
 Just outside the station.

 Sandwiches/deli: Find posh sarnies and sumptuous soups aplenty at Pret.
 The wild crayfish and rocket sandwich is so yum we feel smug just eating it.
 Upper Crust or Marks & Spencer Simply Food are good too.

 Restaurants: More choice than you can shake a train ticket at.
 Tuck into burritos and tacos at Mexican Benito’s Hat, or roll your way to sushi heaven at Wasabi.
 Remember what’s so great about pizza (hot, blistered dough, stringy melted cheese – like we could forget) at Prezzo.

 Holiday-reads, daily papers, your favourite mag